DamoM73/turtle_vid_tute/lesson_4.md

 > - Each time you change your code, test it.
 > - Try not to make too many changes between testing, it makes it harder to identify your errors.
 > - If a function is tested and works, you don't have to testing it again, unless your change the function.
-> - If your program has errors, and your functions have passed their tests, then you know your error is elsewhere in the code.
+> - If your functions have passed their tests, then you know any error is elsewhere in the code.

 ### Functions in Flowcharts

-Flowcharts normally don't represent whole programs, they represent algorithms.
+Flowcharts don't represent whole programs, they represent algorithms.

 > **Algorithms**
 >
-> Algorithms are basically a set of rules to be followed to solve a problem.
+> Algorithms are a set of rules to follow to solve a problem.
 A cake recipe is an algorithm to bake a cake.
 You follow an algorithm to perform long division in maths.
 In computers, you code instructions are the algorithms.

-When a program is broken into smaller algorithms (eg. functions) you create a flowchart for each algorithm, and then show when one algorithm calls another algorithm.
+When a program consists of smaller algorithms (eg. functions), create a flowchart for each algorithm.
+Then show where algorithms call other algorithms.

-We show the name of the function in the terminator symbol, with the first algorithm being called **main**.
+We show the name of the function in the terminator symbol. **Main** is the name of the starting algorithm.

 Here is the flowchart of the code with the `move_pen` function.
 The function calls use the procedure symbol (I have coloured them red to make them stand out).